-Alfred jokes about the possibility that Bruce Wayne someday turns in the father of a new generation of the Wayne's family.
-In the comic "Batman: Son of the Demon" published in 1987, Batman and Talia Al'Ghul become the parents of Damian Wayne, who eventually became the fifth Robin, the Boy Wonder (following Dick Grayson, Jason Todd, Tim Drake and Stephanie Brown).
+Alfred jokes about the possibility that Bruce Wayne someday turns into the father of a new generation of the Wayne family.
+In the comic "Batman: Son of the Demon", published in 1987, Batman and Talia Al'Ghul become the parents of Damian Wayne, who eventually became the fifth Robin, the Boy Wonder (following Dick Grayson, Jason Todd, Tim Drake, and Stephanie Brown).

 During the battle between Batman and Superman, Batman utilizes different weapons in his fight against Superman.
 Some of these weapons have similarities to weapons from The Dark Knight Returns.
 The sonic amplifier weapons that deploy when Superman steps on a panel in the ground have similarities to Batman's sonic rifle from the graphic novel.
 The Kryptonite grenades that Batman fires from his grenade launcher are similar to the Kryptonite arrow that Green Arrow uses against Superman in the book.
 The two both explode and emit Kryptonite Gas from their cases.